tom-doerr/show_sunset_time/README.md

 ```

 ----------------------------------------------
-The files in this repository were generated from the above readme using [readme_coder](https://github.com/tom-doerr/readme-coder).
+The code and requirements.txt in this repository was generated from the above readme using [readme_coder](https://github.com/tom-doerr/readme-coder).